monteros/prezto/README.md

 Updating
 --------

-Pull the latest changes and update submodules.
+Make sure you are in the .zprezto directory and pull the latest changes and update submodules.

     git pull && git submodule update --init --recursive